leondz/hatespeechdata/README.md

 Please make contributions via pull request or email.
 Accompanying [data statements](https://www.mitpressjournals.org/doi/abs/10.1162/tacl_a_00041) preferred for all corpora.

 If you use these resources, please cite (and read!) our paper: [Directions in Abusive Language Training Data: Garabge In, Garbage Out](https://arxiv.org/abs/2004.01670).
+And if you would like to find other resources for researching online hate, visit the Alan Turing Institute's [Online Hate Research Hub](https://www.turing.ac.uk/research/research-programmes/public-policy/online-hate-research-hub) or read the Alan Turing Institute's [Reading List on Online Hate and Abuse Research](https://docs.google.com/document/d/1WVkVGp29Jt6d-4fBnZ5OWVYuFn_03rzz-KBqPsu6gTM/edit?usp=sharing).

 ## List of datasets